Preparing for the blood test

 - The finger, thumb or heel is squeezed and the blood collected in a small container.

-- A cotton wool pad is usually used to stop bleeding and prevent bruising – you or your child may be asked to hold it in place.
+- A cotton wool pad is usually used to stop bleeding and prevent bruising.
+You or your child may be asked to hold this in place.
 Sometimes a plaster is applied.

 When it is difficult to take blood